Have you been wondering how to earn with crypto? There are many real ways to make money with crypto that work.

 1)Source: Historical price data: Yahoo Finance, all charts, and calculations: Bad Investment Advice

-As anyone who has watched Bitcoin prices knows, the Bitcoin price can go through some fairly wild swings in any 24 hour period.
-Buying and selling Bitcoin is a bit like trying to get on and off a rollercoaster without planting your face into the ground especially if you are sensitive to price.
+As anyone who has watched Bitcoin prices knows, the Bitcoin price can go through some fairly wild swings in any 24-hour period.
+Buying and selling Bitcoin is a bit like trying to get on and off a rollercoaster without planting your face into the ground especially if you are sensitive to price, justifying the term Hold On for Dear Life.

 For this reason, if we look at monthly closing prices, we can reasonably assume we would have been able to get in and out of the market at the prices quoted.